 We may be able to scan material in some circumstances (see 'Copying and Publication' below) or to organise an appointment to review collections via video call.
 Please contact firstname.lastname@example.org to discuss your requirements.

-The Archive holds both the administrative papers of the College and deposited personal and institutional collections which have a link to the College or women’s history more generally.
+The New Hall Archive at Murray Edwards College holds our administrative records as well as deposited personal and institutional collections with a link to the College or women’s history more generally.